avereon/maven/README.md

-# Xeomar Maven Parent POMs
+# Avereon Maven Parent POMs

-This project maintains the parent poms used by the Xeomar group.
-The parent poms define common configuration, resources and definitions for all Xeomar projects.
+This project maintains the parent poms used by the Avereon group.
+The parent poms define common configuration, resources and definitions for all Avereon projects.

 ## POM Hierarchy